 German Naval Command, Navy Ministry Rome

 Entered Trapani with Orsa on 8 January 17.30 hours.
 Submarine attacked with visual success.
 Depart 8 January [should be 9?]
 08.00 hours for Messina.
-Request information of Fuerbringer Berlin.
+Request information of Fürbringer Berlin.
 Ahrens.

 The separate report states that the attack happened on 7 January, at 09.45 hours.
 The target was identified as a submarine because of the very clear echo.
 The visual confirmation of success consisted of an oil spot on the surface, coming after a depth charge attack, an air bubble, and wooden pieces coming up.

 Now here’s the puzzle.
 No submarine has been reported lost in the area on the 8 January or on the preceding days.
-One submarine went missing during this period, HMSub Triumph, but that was probably far away from Trapani, in the Aegean.
+One submarine went missing during this period, HMSub Triumph, but that was far away from Trapani, in the Aegean.
 More detail on this can be found at this link.
-HMSub Triumph was quite an interesting boat, having been involved in Operation FLIPPER, the raid on ‘rommel’s HQ’ (actually offices of the Chief Quartermaster Panzergruppe).
-And her successor in name is busy again in Libya today…
+HM/Sub Triumph was quite an interesting boat, having been involved in Operation FLIPPER, the raid on ‘rommel’s HQ’ (actually offices of the Chief Quartermaster Panzergruppe).
+And her successor in name was busy again in Libya during the intervention post-Ghaddafi…

-Of course, it could be that even though visual confirmation of the success was obtained, the boat attacked was only damaged, or maybe not even that.
+As can be seen, even though visual confirmation of the supposedly successful attack was obtained, there was no submarine.
 One boat that was in the area just prior to the attack was the famous HMS Upholder, which on 5 January 42 had sunk Regia Marina sub Ammiraglio Saint Bon during a supply mission for North Africa, but she had returned to Malta.